j-mikhail/whatsinaname/readme.md

   2     0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.24135401 0.00000000 0.00000000
   3     0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000 0.00000000
 ```
 "dollar" still appears in documents 1 and 3, but has been given slightly less weight in document 1 than in document 3, likely because of the frequency in which it appears in any number of the remaining 18,895 documents not shown here.
-Similarly, "need" has been giving a score in document 2 which better takes into account its frequency elsewhere.
+Similarly, "need" has been given a score in document 2 which better takes into account its frequency elsewhere.

 It's important to note that both these functions create a *sparse* matrix.
 That is, if we have, as we've said, 18,898 documents with 3,262 features, we would normally require a matrix of 18,898 x 3,262 = 61,645,276 cells to store every possible value.
 However, since most of those values will be zero, we can use a sparse matrix to store only non-zero values and infer the rest, reducing the number of required cells in this case to 668,825 and lowering memory consumption considerably.
 This can be verified by viewing the matrix:
 ```r